Linux Mint V Windows 10

 In the comparison of the set-up of Linux Mint V Windows 10 Linux is now ahead 2-0

 Okay, so the overall appearance doesn’t gel with me, but there’s more to it than that.
-I can understand changing design principals, but I can’t understand changing where to find things.
+I can understand changing design principals, but I can’t understand changing where to find things or what they’re called.

 Moving things around is for me like someone taking the strings off my guitar, changing their order and tuning them differently, whist still assuming I will be able to play as normal.
 While I can imagine that there are those around that can do that, I for one, could do without having to learn a completely new system just because I bought a new laptop.